hotosm/tasking-manager/README.md

     * [http://localhost:5000](http://localhost:5000)

 ### Running Unit Tests
-The project includes a suite of Unit and Integration tests that you should run after any changes with [nose](http://nose.readthedocs.io/en/latest/)
+The project includes a suite of Unit and Integration tests that you should run after any changes

 ```
-nosetests ./tests/server
+python -m unittest discover tests/server
 ```

 ## Dev Ops